daniilvinn/daniilvinn.github.io/_posts/2025-12-14-face-image-generation.md

 # Human Face Image Generation, part #1

 ## Introduction

-There are many articles on using GANs and other older solution for human face image synthesis.
-However, there are not so many (if any) articles / posts on human face generation models that can be trained and deployed entirely on a regular user PC, while still using modern techniques for image synthesis.
+While extensive literature exists on human face synthesis using GANs and other established techniques, significantly less attention has been paid to modern face generation models that can be trained and deployed entirely on consumer-grade hardware.
+This work addresses this gap by presenting a complete face generation pipeline based on latent flow matching, designed specifically for consumer GPU constraints.

-In this post, I will cover a project I am currently working on - human face generation using latent flow matching, particularly the problem overview alongside with VAE design and training.
+This article presents the first component of this system: a variational autoencoder (VAE) for efficient face image compression and reconstruction.
+The discussion encompasses problem formulation, architectural design decisions, training methodology, and empirical results.
+The subsequent article in this series will cover the flow matching component and complete pipeline integration.

 <hr>

-### The problem
+### Problem Statement

-Modern face generation techniques like diffusion models (Stable Diffusion, DALL-E) produce stunning results, but they come with significant computational requirements and are nowhere near to be considered as a project that one can fully implement and train on a regular user PC.
-Training these models typically requires multiple (usually hundreds and more) high-end GPUs and enormous amount of training time.
-Problem does not fanish even at inference time - diffusion models are *stochastic* by definition, and in order to perform well, one should make many steps (usually hundreds, up to a thousand) in order to achieve desired result.
+State-of-the-art face generation techniques, including diffusion models (Stable Diffusion, DALL-E) and high-fidelity GANs (StyleGAN2/3), achieve remarkable visual quality but impose severe computational requirements that preclude training and deployment on consumer hardware.
+Diffusion models typically require hundreds of high-end GPUs and weeks of training time.
+Furthermore, their iterative denoising process necessitates hundreds to thousands of inference steps, making real-time generation infeasible even on capable hardware.

-Similarly, while GANs (like StyleGAN2/3) can generate high-quality faces, they present several fundamental limitations.
-They are notoriously difficult to train, requiring careful hyperparameter tuning and suffering from training instabilities.
-More importantly, GANs are less expressive than flow-based and diffusion models, particularly when it comes to conditioning on complex inputs such as text descriptions or multi-modal attributes.
-They also operate directly in pixel space, which is computationally expensive for high-resolution images.
+GANs, while potentially faster at inference, present distinct challenges.
+StyleGAN architectures are notoriously difficult to train, exhibiting training instabilities and requiring extensive hyperparameter tuning.
+More fundamentally, GANs demonstrate limited expressiveness compared to flow-based and diffusion models, particularly for conditioning on complex multi-modal inputs.
+Operating directly in pixel space further exacerbates computational costs for high-resolution synthesis.

-The key challenges for consumer hardware deployment are:
+The constraints imposed by consumer hardware deployment are multifaceted:

-- **Limited VRAM**: Most users have GPUs with 6-16GB of memory which is nowhere near to terabytes of VRAM that are used to train current SOTA models
+- **Memory Limitations**: Consumer GPUs typically offer 6-16GB VRAM, several orders of magnitude below the memory requirements of production-scale generative models
-- **Training time**: Models must train in hours or a few days, not weeks
+- **Training Duration**: Practical training must complete within hours or days, not weeks or months
-- **Inference speed**: Generation should be near real-time (under a second per image)
+- **Inference Latency**: Real-time or near-real-time generation (< 1 second per image) is essential for interactive applications
-- **Quality trade-off**: Can we achieve competitive quality with these constraints?
+- **Quality-Efficiency Trade-off**: Achieving acceptable visual quality under these constraints requires careful architectural and algorithmic design

-Even considering all these constaints, I managed to design, train and deploy full generation pipeline that fully consists of custom models - VAE and flow matching - all on a single home PC's GPU.
+This work demonstrates that a complete generative pipeline - comprising a custom VAE and flow matching model - can be successfully trained and deployed on a single consumer GPU (RTX 5070 Ti, 16GB VRAM) while maintaining competitive reconstruction and generation quality.

 <hr>